Question - What do you mean by Human Resource Management? Explain various functions of Human Resource Management.

 2. Organizing - In an organization tasks are allocated among its members, relationships are identified, and activities are integrated towards a common objective.
 Relationships are established among the employees so that they can collectively contribute to the attainment of the organization's goal.

 3. Directing - Activating employees at different levels and making them contribute maximum to the organization is possible through proper direction and motivation.
-Taping the maximum potentialities of the employees is possible through motivation and command.
+Taping the maximum potential of the employees is possible through motivation and command.

 The Operative Functions of Human Resource Management are as follows: